 Dr. Rapaport can re-pierce your ears 4-6 weeks after an earlobe repair procedure.

-Earlobe repair surgery is almost always performed at Dr. Rapaport’s fully accredited onsite surgical suite in his Manhattan office.
+Earlobe repair surgery is almost always performed at Dr. Rapaport’s fully accredited onsite surgical suite in his Manhattan plastic surgery office.